Medesol/576notes/class 4.md

-Compress only data but preserve information
+VCompress only data but preserve information
 - data: a stream of bits
 - information: the organization of data